Asymptotically optimum estimation of a probability in inverse binomial sampling under general loss functions: Abstract

 \section{Abstract}

-The optimum quality that can be asymptotically achieved in the estimation of a probability $p$ using inverse binomial sampling is considered in this paper.
-A general definition of quality is used, in terms of the risk associated with a loss function that satisfies certain assumptions.
+The optimum quality that can be asymptotically achieved in the estimation of a probability $p$ using inverse binomial sampling is addressed.
+A general definition of quality is used in terms of the risk associated with a loss function that satisfies certain assumptions.
 It is shown that the limit superior of the risk for $p$ asymptotically small has a minimum over all (possibly randomized) estimators.
 This minimum is achieved by certain non-randomized estimators.
 The model includes commonly used quality criteria as particular cases.
-Applications to the non-asymptotic regime for specific loss functions are discussed.
+Applications to the non-asymptotic regime are discussed considering specific loss functions, for which minimax estimators are derived.